Twitter vs. Facebook: Which Is Best for Your Business?

 2. Go Where Your People Are

-In addition to getting clear on your business goals, it’s also essential to research your target audience and where they hang out online.
+It’s also essential to research your target audience and where they hang out online.

 On the other hand, if you’re trying to reach an audience of Baby Boomers, Facebook is probably where you’ll want to go.